-If you want to take things a little further then think about purchasing some Hailicare Heated Socks which come with a battery that gives 10 hours of heat.
-These are the ultimate in rechargeable heated socks that warm your toes and instep.
+If you have cold feet and want to take things a little further then think about purchasing some ActionHeat Socks which come with a battery that gives 4 hours of heat.
+These are the ultimate rechargeable heated socks that warm your toes and instep.

 Feet Always Cold?
 Wear Slippers

 Whilst we are looking at products that can help cold feet then we need to think about slippers as well for indoors.
-Socks and slippers worn together are going to help your feet start warm and help insulate your feet especially if your house has cold tiles or floorboards.
+Socks and slippers worn together are going to help your feet start warm and help insulate your feet especially when there is cold weather or if your house has cold tiles or floorboards.

 Even a very basic pair of slippers will help so long as your feet are encased in them and the sole is at a reasonable depth.
 Of course, there are also some amazing products on the market that can’t be ignored when looking for solutions for cold feet.